5.21 Provisions, contingent liabilities and contingent assets

 • Employee Stock Units (ESUs): ESUs are given to employees between the grades of AVP and SVP II based on their level of performance.
 The ESU scheme has an inbuilt deferred vesting design which helps in directing long term performance orientation among employees.

 ?
-A discussion of the use of different forms of variable remuneration and, if the mix of different forms of variable remuneration differs across employees or group of employees, a description of the factors that determine the mix and their relative importance:
+A discussion of the use of different forms of variable remuneration including a description of the factors that determine the mix and their relative importance:

 Variable pay in the form of performance based bonus is paid out annually and is linked to performance achievement against balanced performance measures and aligned with the principles of meritocracy.
 The proportion of variable pay in total pay shall be higher at senior management levels.
 The payment of all forms of variable pay is governed by the affordability of the Bank and based on profitability and cost income ratios.
 At senior management levels (and for certain employees with potential to cause material impact on risk exposure), a portion of variable compensation may be paid out in a deferred manner in order to drive prudent behaviour as well as long term & sustainable performance orientation.
 Long term variable pay is administered in the form of ESOPs and ESUs with an objective of enabling employee participation in the business as an active stakeholder and to usher in an ‘owner-manager' culture.
 The quantum of grant of stock options is determined and approved by the Nomination and Remuneration Committee, in terms of the said Regulations and in line with best practices, subject to the approval of RBI.
 The current ESOP and ESU design has an inbuilt deferral intended to spread and manage risk.